mapu77/tell-dont-ask-kata/README.md

+This is a fork of the original Tell Don't Ask Kata of [@gabrieletondi](https://github.com/gabrieletondi/tell-dont-ask-kata).
+I've only added Python3 and Typescript versions.
+Probably I will pull request after a time.

 # Tell Don't Ask Kata
 A legacy refactor kata, focused on the violation of the [tell don't ask](https://pragprog.com/articles/tell-dont-ask) principle and the [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html).